 During the reporting period, the organizational processes of the Company were adjusted without significant changes in the Company's Governance System.
-Post the reporting period and since 1 March 2019, the General Manager of the Company is George Georgakopoulos.
+Since 1 March 2019, the General Manager of the Company is George Georgakopoulos.

-CNP Zois for the year 2018 has maintained appropriate for its size, nature of business and complexity of operations organisational arrangements, as well as revised written policies and procedures.
+CNP Zois for the year 2019 has maintained appropriate for its size, nature of business and complexity of operations organisational arrangements, as well as revised written policies and procedures.